 \section{Problem Characteristics}

-As we mentioned before, the correlation between the objectives is not systematically considered in the existing test problems.
-In this section, we present the following three characteristics of the degenerate problems.
+As we mentioned before, the correlation between the objectives has not been systematically considered in the existing test problems.
+In this section, we present the following three characteristics of degenerate problems.